James Milne

 Stonecarver: Unknown

-Inscription: James Milne / 1881-1935 / World War Soldier
+World War Soldier

 Commentary: James Milne, who died in 1935, was the last burial in the Old Colony Burying Ground.
 The graveyard had been closed to most burials for several decades, but provision had been made for burial here of persons with limited means, and Mr. Milne was the last (and possibly only) such case.
-Very few burials were made in the Old Colony after the 1863 opening of Granville’s Maple Grove Cemetery, less than a halfmile to the east on East Maple Street.
+Fewer burials were made in the Old Colony after the 1863 opening of Granville’s Maple Grove Cemetery, less than a halfmile to the east on East Maple Street.